day8/re-frame/README.md

   2. the `event` to handle

-It is the job of `h` to compute how the world should be changed by the event, and it returns a map of `effects` - a description of the those changes.
+It is the job of `h` to compute how the world should be changed by the event, and it returns a map of `effects` - a description of those changes.

 Here's a sketch (we are at 30,000 feet):
 ```clj